groupdocs-assembly/GroupDocs.Assembly-for-.NET/Docs/content/assembly/net/developer-guide/advanced-usage/enumeration-extension-methods.md

 The following table describes these built-in extension methods.
 The following notation conventions are used within the table:

-- Selector stands for a lambda function returning a value and taking an enumeration item as its single argument.
+- `Selector` stands for a lambda function returning a value and taking an enumeration item as its single argument.
 See “Using Lambda Functions” for more information.
 - `ComparableSelector` stands for `Selector` returning [IComparable](http://msdn.microsoft.com/en-US/library/system.icomparable\(v=vs.110\).aspx).
+- `EnumerationSelector` stands for `Selector` returning `IEnumerable`.
 - `Predicate` stands for `Selector` returning a Boolean value.

 Examples in the following table are given using persons and `otherPersons`, enumerations of instances of the `Person` class that is defined as follows.